 Seminars are held by both internal and external members of the Centre and guest speakers, and are open to those interested in the potentiality of corpora in linguistic research.

 Seminars aim at encouraging reflection and exchange within the academic community and represent a growth opportunity for those about to get a Master’s Degree and who want to use technological resources to analyse the linguistic data from a sociolinguistic, pragmatic, translating, and terminology point of view.

-UNINT has funded the following research projects over the last five years, in support of the Centre’s objectives:
+UNINT has funded the following research projects over the last years, in support of the Centre’s objectives:

 Eurolect Observatory Project - First phase: 2013/2016 | Second phase: 2017/2020

 The UNINT Research Group Eurolect Observatory, coordinated by Laura Mori, was created within the Faculty of Interpreting and Translation (FIT) and has been funded by the UNINT Fund for Research.